SidewardsBanana/ITE-140/Python4Excel/Notes/vocab.md

 SQLAlchemy
 # SQLAlchemy is a ORM that uses Python and gives you tools for working with and accessing data in a database

-# The Original Author is Michael Bayer
+# The Original Author of SQLAlchemy is Michael Bayer

 # SQLAlchemy was released February 14, 2006.